gaetangr/synaudit/README.md

 Synaudit uses the Synology Web API to gather system information.
 Since official documentation is limited, many endpoints were discovered through reverse engineering the DSM interface.
 The tool uses compound requests with session cookies for efficient data collection.

+### Security Considerations

+- **2FA Support**: Full support for TOTP-based 2FA authentication
+- **Session Management**: Secure session storage with automatic expiration
+- **Local-Only**: All communications happen directly between your computer and your NAS
+- **No Data Collection**: No telemetry, analytics, or external data transmission

+## Troubleshooting

+### Common Authentication Issues

+1. **"2-factor authentication code required"**
+   - Your NAS has 2FA enabled.
+Enter your 6-digit code from your authenticator app when prompted.

+2. **"Failed to authenticate 2-factor authentication code"**
+   - Double-check your authenticator app
+   - Ensure your system time is synchronized
+   - Try generating a new code

+3. **"Session expired"**
+   - Run `./synaudit login` again to create a new session

+4. **Connection Issues**
+   - Verify your NAS IP address and port
+   - Check if HTTPS is enabled (use port 5001)
+   - Ensure your NAS is accessible from your network

 ## Planned Features